This is my ever-developing personal canon: the books that have influenced my life to such a degree that they’ve become

-- Poetics by Aristotle: If you only read one book on writing, this is it.
-Aristotle’s classic text examines the elements of story and rules of drama.
+- Poetics by Aristotle: This classic text examines the elements of story and rules of drama.
 It’s required reading in film and theatre classes, but it’s conspicuously absent from fiction workshops.
-The language is thick at times, but trust me, this will become your primary reference.
+The language is thick at times, but if you’re a writer, this will become your primary reference.